-

-Shu Pu'er 2005 "Menghai Gongting" is an elite loose tea that combines the richness of taste, depth of aroma and traditions of one of the most famous tea regions of China.
-The name "gongting" (宫廷, gōngtíng) is translated as "imperial" or "palace", which emphasizes the high quality and prestige of this tea.
-Produced in the Xishuangbanna Dai Autonomous Region, this pu'er is a real treasure for connoisseurs of aged teas.
+Shu Pu'er 2005 "Menghai Gongting" is an elite loose-leaf tea that combines the richness of flavor, depth of aroma, and traditions of one of China's most renowned tea regions.
+The name "gongting" (宫廷, gōngtíng) translates as "imperial" or "palace," emphasizing the high quality and prestige of this tea.
+Produced in the Xishuangbanna Dai Autonomous Prefecture, this pu'er is a true treasure for connoisseurs of aged teas.

-Menghai (勐海, Měnghǎi) is one of the key tea regions of Yunnan Province, famous for its ancient tea traditions and favorable conditions for growing tea.
-High-mountain plantations, clean air and fertile soils create ideal conditions for the growth of tea trees.
-Tea from Menghai is distinguished by its rich taste, deep aroma and bright energy.
+Menghai (勐海, Měnghǎi) is one of the key tea regions of Yunnan Province, renowned for its ancient tea traditions and favorable growing conditions.
+High-altitude plantations, clean air, and fertile soil create ideal conditions for tea tree growth.
+Tea from Menghai is distinguished by its rich flavor, deep aroma, and vibrant energy.

 What is "gunting"?

-The name "gongting" (宫廷, gōngtíng) indicates that the tea is made from selected, top-quality raw materials that were traditionally supplied to the imperial court.
-Only the most tender buds and young leaves are used to produce this tea, which gives the drink a special softness and sophistication.
+The name "gongting" (宫廷, gōngtíng) indicates that the tea is made from selected, premium-quality tea leaves, traditionally supplied to the imperial court.
+Only the most tender buds and young leaves are used to produce this tea, giving the drink a particularly soft and refined flavor.

 Characteristics of tea